stacksgov/sips/sips/sip-02x/sip-02x-non-sequential-multisig-transactions.md

    to the "signing sentinel" value (see below).
 2. Serialize the transaction into a byte sequence, and hash it to form an initial `sighash`.
 3. Calculate the `presign-sighash` over the `sighash` by hashing the `sighash` with the authorization type byte (0x04 or 0x05), the fee (as an 8-byte big-endian value), and the nonce (as an 8-byte big-endian value).
 4. Calculate the ECDSA signature over the `presign-sighash` by treating this hash as the message digest.
 Note that the signature must be a `libsecp256k1` recoverable signature.
 Store the message signature and public key encoding byte as a signature auth field.
-5. Repeat steps 2-4 until the signer threshold is reached.
+5. Repeat step 4 until the signer threshold is reached.

 The steps for verifying a non-sequential multisig transaction (hash modes `0x05` and `0x07`) shall be as follows: